parvathy-nsarma/Rapidminer_project/README.md

 # Conclusion

+- The precision for the prediction of bad quality wine (0) is 100% where as the precision for prediction of good quality wine (1) is 95%.
+-
+- The sklearn's random forest classifier model has the overall precision around 91%, which is slightly greater than that of Logistic Regression for this wine quality prediction.
+-
+- It is possible to increase the quality of the wine on the market and prediction of the quality of wine is possible and obtain more profits.

 Observed the key factors that determine and affects the quality of the red wine.
 Wine quality is ultimately a subjective measure.
 The ordered factor 'quality' was not very helpful and to overcome this, so we created another variable called 'rating'.